Oh, Digital Art, why do you continue to frustrate me?

 One of my favorite designers/authors is Austin Kleon.
 Recently he wrote about finding messages in the compost heap.
 We need to remember that even the things we put into the compost have a purpose because compost by nature fertilizes what comes next.

-What can we learn by creating digital art when artificial intelligence can create it for us?
+What is there to learn when artificial intelligence creates for us?
 Where is the compost heap?

 Why would we give all of this away?